Tillomaticus/Carving/README.md

 ## 🚀 Whats next?
 - Creating a goal: Having a template that you have to match, like carving a vase or something like that.
+- Shading issues with the dynamic mesh
 - Experiment with higher mesh resolution
+- Polishing (Especially knife animation & jumpiness while carving)
 - UI
-- Shading issues with the dynamic mesh
 - Visuals
 - Different materials to choose from (metal, stone, ice, wood)
 - Performance optimizations (if necessary)